 Services/benefit(s) for which a requirement for provider certification in the absence of licensure apply.

-Step 1: Describe the NQTL's requirements and associated procedures Describe the procedures the plan or issuer uses to determine whether and when to require specialized certifications in the absence of an applicable license.
+Step 1: Describe the NQTL's requirements and associated procedures

+Describe the procedures the plan or issuer uses to determine whether and when to require specialized certifications in the absence of an applicable license.
 Include each step, associated triggers, timelines, forms and requirements.

+and abborios of an applicable hornor melado baon stop, abboriated anggere, annomice, ferme and requirements.

 Simply insert "same as" whenever an entry is identical to another entry.

 Inpatient:

 Outpatient:

 If subclassifications are used Office visit:

 Outpatient other:

 Emergency:

 Prescription drug:

 Step 2: Identify factors.
-Demonstrate that the factors used to determine whether and when to require specialized certification in the absence of an applicable license for mental health/substance use disorder (MH/SUD) providers are comparable to the factors use

-of to determine when to require specialized certification in the absence of an applicable license for medical/surgical (M/S) providers.
+Demonstrate that the factors used to determine whether and when to require specialized certification in the absence of an applicable license for mental health/substance use disorder (MH/SUD) providers are comparable to the factors used to determine when to require specialized certification in the absence of an applicable license for medical/surgical (M/S providers.
 List factors considered but rejected.

 Simply insert "same as " whenever an entry is identical to another entry.
-Inpatient: